Seismic2647/Obsidian/Siewly Solo adventure - Road to Tritstram/Story/Quest 1 - Kittyfarm/Quest 1.7 Bossfight.md

 - **Whisperfang (Kusarigama)** (see above)

-- A **fist-sized chunk of obsidian** that seems unnaturally cold and pulses faintly in Azure’s pack
+- A **fist-sized chunk of obsidian** that seems unnaturally cold and pulses faintly in Azura’s pack